 - An evaluation of the four pilot models we tested with 11 CLCs.

 WHO SHOULD READ IT?

 If you work or volunteer at a CLC, if you are on a Board or Management Committee of a CLC, if you fund CLCs, or if you work in a legal aid commission; this report is relevant to you.
-Although it reflects on the Victorian context, where there are currently twenty-five Specialist CLCs and twenty-four Generalists, it should have resonance across all Australian states and territories, and anywhere else in the world where the number of vulnerable and disadvantaged people in need of legal assistance outweighs the number of legal services available to respond.
+Although it reflects on the Victorian context, where there are currently twenty-five Specialist CLCs and twenty-one Generalists, it should have resonance across all Australian states and territories, and anywhere else in the world where the number of vulnerable and disadvantaged people in need of legal assistance outweighs the number of legal services available to respond.